BrainbaseHQ/kafka-master-prompt/2_main.md

 factory = AppFactory()
 app = factory.app("google_drive")

-# Fetch available actions and construct the set of valid slugs
 actions = app.list_actions(pretty_print=False)
 available_slugs = {a.get("key") for a in actions}

 desired_slug = "google_drive-some-missing-action"
 if desired_slug not in available_slugs:
-    # Do NOT call app.action(desired_slug) if it's not listed
     # Use the authenticated proxy instead
     resp = factory.custom_request(
         app_slug="google_drive",